 - If you’re too rushed to bother with boiling and cooling the syrup, consider this before you just start madly stirring in agave: Cool juice means that agave syrup will likely clump up or at least coat the bottom of your glass, throwing off the balance as you drink.
 Heating solves the separation issue and is well worth the result.

 - Cointreau is the preferred triple sec of connoisseurs, because it’s guaranteed to give you a boozy 40% alcohol content in every jigger.
 Cheaper brands work almost equally well for your orange flavor but can come in a wide alcohol percentage range, so the choice is yours.
-The same applies to your tequila choice: Do go with a 100% agave bottle, but the brand is a matter of your taste and budget.
+But if you’re going to make your own cocktail mix, why not stir in Homemade Orange Liqueur?
+For a tequila choice, go with a 100% agave bottle, but the brand is a matter of your taste and budget.

 - We tried various mixer proportions without adding water and discovered the tomatillo juice really does need to be watered down.
 When grilled, the juice becomes thick and syrupy, with an intense flavor that can overpower everything else in the glass.
 I suggest adding the water when you fix the drink, rather than pouring it into the preproportioned mix, so that you can adjust to taste.